linkarzu/linkarzu.github.io/_posts/neovim/2025-02-08-blink-cmp-updates.md

 ## Disabled LSP fallbacks

-- In the LSP provider you'll notice that the `fallbacks` line is commented, I disabled this because my snippets wouldn't show up when editing lua files
+- In the LSP provider you'll notice that the `fallbacks` line is commented
+- I disabled this because my snippets wouldn't show up when editing lua files
 - Here's an example of the LSP provider just so you can have a better idea
+- Here right above `score_offset` you can see that `fallbacks` is commented out

 ```lua
       providers = {